Video search engine: Internet

 Within Internet interfaces we can find repositories that host video files which incorporate a search engine that searches only their own databases, and video searchers without repository that search in sources of external software.

 Repositories with video searcher

 Provides accommodation in video files stored on its servers and usually has an integrated search engine that searches through videos uploaded by its users.
 One of the first web repositories, or at least the most famous are the portals Vimeo, Dailymotion and YouTube.

 Their searches are often based on reading the metadata tags, titles and descriptions that users assign to their videos.
 The disposal and order criterion of the results of these searches are usually selectable between the file upload date, the number of viewings or what they call the relevance.
-Still, sorting criterion are nowadays the main weapon of these websites, because the positioning of videos is important in terms of promotion.
+Still, sorting criteria are nowadays the main weapon of these websites, because the positioning of videos is important in terms of promotion.